Asclepias verticillata - Whorled Milkweed

 Growing and Maintenance Tips:

 Thrives in full sun and an average to dry soil, tolerating moist soils as well.
-In drought conditions, lower foliage will turn yellow and fall off.
+In drought conditions, leaves will turn yellow and fall off.

 Additional Notes about Whorled Milkweed: